WAGSachinthani/WAGSachinthani/README.md

 - 👯 I’m looking to collaborate on Open Source Projects
 - 💬 Ask me about Web Development
 - 📫 How to reach me: [gimhanisachinthani6@gmail.com](mailto:gimhanisachinthani6@gmail.com)
-- ⚡ Fun fact: I love developing websites, CMS, and exploring new technologies
+- ⚡ Fun fact: I love developing websites, and exploring new technologies

 ## Skills and Technologies